 The thoughts, memories, feelings, hopes and fears which people generously shared, were put together to create the Random Story Generator Haverfordwest, which can be viewed here.

-During March 2015, A&E Adventures an inspirational local company, based in Talbenny near Little Haven, ran a series of design workshops with seven Year 5 and 6 classes from Haverfordwest primary schools to inspire the design process for a set of festival flags to launch the Confluence project.
+During March 2015, A&E Adventures an inspirational local creative company, based in Talbenny near Little Haven, ran a series of design workshops with seven Year 5 and 6 classes from Haverfordwest primary schools to inspire the process for a set of festival flags to launch the Confluence project.

 Each flag is based on a different stretch of the river Cleddau as it flows through the county town.
 Find out more about the project here